 5. Drink peppermint tea

-Peppermint oil shouldn’t bet taken orally, but you can make tea using peppermint leaves.
-Drinking peppermint tea may help you think more clearly and feel more alert.
+Peppermint essential oil shouldn’t bet taken orally, but you can make tea using peppermint leaves.
+According to a 2016 study, drinking peppermint tea may help you think more clearly and feel more alert.

 You can also try eating peppermint or menthol candy, which has been used for digestive ailments for centuries.